skypointcloud/cdp/docs/docs/sftp.md

     - Data from the source will be loaded to the table with headers **File Name**, **Entity Name**, **Datetime Format**, **Delimiter**,
     - **First Row as Header**, **Advacned Settings**.
         - **File Name**<br>
-        The file name will be the name of file which exist in the source of **Azure Data Lake Storage Gen2**.
+        The file name will be the name of file which exist in the source of **SFTP**.
         - **Entity Name**<br>
         **Entity Name** is the unique name that is created for the data collected from the source.
         - **Datetime Format**<br>